 In addition to the affordability issues, there is a lack of diverse housing options in Melbourne's outer suburbs with limited housing for single person households with the majority of housing designed for families.
 Single people who want to live in these areas are more likely to live in larger properties than they need as there are very few smaller properties available.
 This includes older singles and young people.
-Data on affordable 1-bedroom lettings showed that in the March quarter there were no affordable 1-bedroom properties in Casey, Cardinia, and Mornington Peninsula and only one affordable 1-bedroom property in both Frankston and Greater Dandenong.
+Data on affordable 1 bedroom lettings showed that in the March quarter there were no affordable 1 bedroom properties in Casey, Cardinia, and Mornington Peninsula and only one affordable 1 bedroom property in both Frankston and Greater Dandenong13.

-There is extreme pressure on private rental with those pushed out of home ownership renting, the return of international students and increased immigration.
-Those whose rents move to lower cost rentals all resulting in less (or almost no) housing at the lowest end of the market.
+There is extreme pressure on private rental housing with those pushed out of home ownership renting, the return of international students and increased immigration.
+Those whose rents increase (and/or cost of living increases) move to lower cost rentals all resulting in less (or almost no) housing at the lower cost end of the market.